Last updated: ET

 The currency is the Falkland Island pound (FKP).
 However, the GBP is accepted as a legal tender throughout the Falkland Islands.

-Credit cards are widely accepted in Stanley, but it is easier to pay cash in the countryside.
-There are no ATMs but the Standard Chartered Bank, the only bank in the Falkland Islands, can provide a cash advance if you use Visa or Mastercard.
+There are no ATMs but the Standard Chartered Bank, the only bank in the Falkland Islands, can provide a cash advance using your credit card.

 Natural disasters and climate